-Narkel Kumri aka Narkol diye Chal Kumro Ghonto is a classic Bengali vegetarian recipe where Ash Gourd or Wax Gourd is cooked with lots of grated Coconut, to be served as a side dish to rice for a Bengali vegetarian menu for lunch.
+Narkel Kumri aka Narkol diye Chal Kumro Ghonto is a classic Bengali vegetarian recipe where Ash Gourd or Wax Gourd is cooked with lots of grated coconut, to be served as a side dish to rice for a Bengali vegetarian menu for lunch.
 Hence the name Narkel Kumri, where narkel means coconut and kumri means ash gourd.

 What is a Chal Kumro or Ash Gourd?